Like Tom Hanks! they held a tourist in the AICM for 15 days

 Last Wednesday, the CNDH issued another recommendation because the INM had deported a refugee to the AICM despite the fact that he had a permanent resident card, on the grounds that he had a migration alert.

-The Commission determined that the immigration authorities proceeded incorrectly, violated his human rights, and determined that they return his permanent residence.
+The Commission determined that the immigration authorities acted incorrectly, violated his human rights, and determined that they return his permanent residence.

 Staff of the @INAMI_mx illegally held a Colombian person in the #AICM for 15 days; for these facts we issue the #Recommendation 145/2022.